Distracted Driving in Nevada

 Manual driving distractions removes a driver’s hands off the wheel.
-Examples of manual driving distractions are eating, drinking, smoking, and any other movements that don’t involve the steering wheel, the ignition, or the gearshift.
+Examples of manual driving distractions are eating, drinking, smoking, and any other movements that do not involve the steering wheel, the ignition, or the gearshift.

 Cognitive driving distractions are those that take away your mind’s focus on the road.
 Talking to other passengers, listening to music, and deep contemplation are just some of the prime causes of this distraction.

 Furthermore, it should be noted that texting while driving is still the top driving distraction as it falls under the three types.
 Visually, you are distracted as you look at the phone instead on the road.
-You’re also manually distracted as you use one hand, or both, to type.
-Lastly, you are cognitively distracted as you’re wrapped up in the conversation rather than the driving itself.
+You are also manually distracted as you use one hand, or both, to type.
+Lastly, you are cognitively distracted as you are wrapped up in the conversation rather than the driving itself.

 In 2012, the state of Nevada passed a law that forbids driver device use while driving.
 If caught, a driver will be pulled over and will be charged with a fine that ranges from $50 to $250.
 Consistent violations will result to a six months license suspension.

 In Nevada, distracted driving is still a major road problem as it caused 3,477 casualties in 2015.
 These days, the Nevada police force are strictly enforcing “Zero Tolerance” on offenders to successfully fulfil the “Zero Fatalities” campaign.